 RegData is a new database that quantifies federal regulation.
-RegData offers a novel and objective measure of the accumulation of regulations in the economy overall and for all the different industries in the U.S. RegData uses text analysis to count the number of binding constraints in the text of federal regulations, which are codified in the Code of Federal Regulations (CFR).
-In addition, it measures the degree to which different groups of regulations target specific industries.
+It analyzes the text of federal regulations to create novel and objective measures of the accumulation of regulations in the economy overall and different industries in the United States.
+In addition, RegData measures the degree to which different groups of regulations, such as those from a particular agency, target specific industries.

 WHY QUANTIFY REGULATION?

-In Moneyball, Oakland A’s general manager Billy Beane used an improved set of analytical gauges to create a better baseball team.
-He was only able to do so because Bill James and other pioneers of baseball statistics had created new gauges of player performance, such as the on-base plus slugging statistic, that improved upon the traditional gauges, such as batting average and subjective assessments by old-school scouts.
+In Moneyball, Oakland A’s general manager, Billy Beane, used an improved set of analytical metrics to create a better baseball team.
+He was able to do so only because Bill James and other pioneers of baseball statistics had created new gauges of player performance, such as the on-base plus slugging statistic, that improved on the traditional measures, such as batting average and subjective assessments by old-school scouts.

 Regulations are similar to baseball players in the sense that some fail while others succeed.
-However, unlike baseball, there are not many objective measures of regulations.
-RegData represents the first step in taking a Moneyball approach to studying regulation: if we can objectively measure regulations, we can use this information to help determine whether regulations efficiently achieve their intended goals.
+However, while baseball generates a profusion of statistics, there are not many objective measures of regulations.
+RegData represents the first step toward a Moneyball approach to studying regulation: if researchers can objectively measure regulations, policymakers can use this information to help determine whether regulations efficiently achieve their intended goals.

 QUANTIFYING REGULATIONS WITH TEXT ANALYSIS

 Not all regulations are equal in their effect on the economy.
 Similarly, one page of regulatory text is often quite different from another page in content and consequence.
-For these reasons, RegData relies on the content of regulatory text itself as a data source.
-RegData parses the CFR to count the number of binding constraints—words that indicate an obligation to comply, such as “shall” or “must”—published annually from 1997 to 2010.
+For these reasons, RegData relies on the content of the regulatory text itself as a data source.
+RegData parses the CFR to count the number of restrictions—binding constraints marked by words that create an obligation to comply, such as “shall” or “must”—published annually from 1997 to 2012.
 This is important because the actual code of requirements of some regulations is hundreds of pages long, while other regulations have only a few paragraphs of requirements.
-Figure 1 shows that the total number of binding constraints in the entire CFR rose from about 835,000 in 1997 to just over 1 million in 2010.
+Figure 1 shows that the total number of restrictions in the entire CFR rose from about 835,000 in 1997 to over 1 million in 2012.

 QUANTIFYING BY INDUSTRY

-Another advantage of using text as data is the ability to flexibly assess which industries are targeted by regulations in each of the CFR titles.
+Another advantage of using text as data is the ability to flexibly assess which industries are targeted by regulations produced by each of the regulators.
 Typically, NAICS industry descriptions are simple and obvious, such as “chemical manufacturing” or “crop production.”
-Based on each NAICS industry description, we created various strings (combinations of words) that describe the industry (e.g., “crop producers” is one of several strings describing the “crop production” industry) and that can be used to gauge how heavily the industry is regulated in a particular CFR title or, ultimately, in a specific regulation.
+Based on each NAICS industry description, RegData uses various strings (combinations of words) that describe the industry and can be used to gauge how a particular regulator’s text relates to the industry.
+For example, “crop producers” is one of several strings describing the “crop production” industry.

 There are several potential uses of a measure of how heavily regulated specific industries are.
-Both the causes and consequences of regulation are likely to differ from one industry to the next, and by quantifying regulations for all industries, scholars can test whether industry characteristics, such as dynamism, unionization, or a penchant for lobbying, are correlated with industry-specific regulation levels.
-The variety of industry-specific regulatory out- comes offered by RegData permits researchers to compare effects across industries with greater statistical certainty.
-For example, if someone wanted to know whether high unionization rates are correlated with heavy regulation, he could compare our measure of industry-specific regulation for highly unionized industries to industries with little to no unionization.
+Both the causes and the consequences of regulation are likely to differ from one industry to the next, and by quantifying regulations for all industries, scholars can test whether industry characteristics, such as dynamism, unionization, or a penchant for lobbying, are correlated with industry-specific regulation levels or growth rates.
+The variety of industry-specific regulatory outcomes offered by RegData permits researchers to compare effects across industries with greater statistical certainty.
+For example, if researchers want to know whether high unionization rates are correlated with heavy regulation, they can compare RegData’s measure of industry-specific regulation for highly unionized industries to the measure for industries with little to no unionization.

 RegData’s design allows users to easily combine regulatory data with many other datasets measuring possible causes and consequences of regulation.
 For example, the Bureau of Economic Analysis (BEA) produces data measuring annual GDP by industry, as well as several other measures of industry performance.
 Many BEA datasets on industry performance use the NAICS method to define industries, so it would be a simple matter to combine the two for statistical analysis.
-Thus, using RegData data and GDP-by-industry data, one could test whether increases in regulation are correlated with decreases in overall industry output.
-Similarly, a researcher could use RegData data together with the BEA’s employment data by industry to see whether regulation leads to decreases in the number of jobs.
+Thus, by combining data from RegData with GDP-by-industry data, one could test whether increases in regulation are correlated with decreases in overall industry output.
+Similarly, a researcher could use RegData together with the BEA’s employment data by industry to see whether regulation correlates to changes in the number of jobs.